overture-stack/website/markdown/documentation/ego/installation/adding-overture-services.md

 title: Adding Overture Services
 ---

-# DMS-UI
+# Stage

-To add DMS-UI to Ego:
+To add Stage to Ego:

 1. **Create a new application:** From the Ego Admin UI's left-hand panel select **Applications**.
 From the Applications screen on the right-hand side click **Create**.